0v41n/0v41n/README.md

 ### About Me

-- 💻 Currently pursuing a Bachelor's in Computer Science (**BUT Informatique**) at IUT Montpellier, in my first year.
+- 💻 Currently pursuing a Bachelor's in Computer Science (**BUT Informatique**) at IUT Montpellier, in my second year.

 - 🛠 Proficiency in several languages, including **JavaScript**, **Python** and **Java**.